aspose-cells/Aspose.Cells-Doc-md/english/java/developer-guide/shapes/managing-pictures/insert-web-image-from-a-url-into-an-excel-worksheet/_index.md

 {{% alert color="primary" %}}

 This article demonstrates how you can insert a web image directly into a [**Worksheet**](https://reference.aspose.com/cells/java/com.aspose.cells/Worksheet).
-The code snippet provided below uses the java.net & java.io namespaces along with com.aspose.cells to achieve the desired result.
+The code snippet provided below uses the java.net and java.io namespaces along with com.aspose.cells to achieve the desired result.

 {{% /alert %}}